anilbhatt1/ERA1_S18_UNET_VAE/README.md

             -   its label (one hot encoded vector sent through an embedding layer)
         - One-hot label changed to 28x28
         - If actual label is 2, then column 3 and column 4 in 28x28 grid will be each given value of 0.5.
-        - This 28x28 tensor is reshaped to 784 and passed to the decoder
+        - This 28x28 tensor is reshaped to 784 and passed to the decoder ONLY
-        - Through a FC layer this is downsized to 256 and combined with encoder input
+        - Through a FC layer this is downsized to 256 and combined with encoder output
         - Results

              ![MNIST_VAE_RESULTS_V2](https://github.com/anilbhatt1/ERA1_S18_UNET_VAE/assets/43835604/719953c7-4502-45bd-9d5f-a46d36f551f2)